Can I Claim if Injured Cycling the Wrong Way on a One-Way Street?

 It is likely that the other party will dispute liability.
 Car drivers would have no reason to expect that someone would be coming at them from the wrong direction, and may not have enough time to take evasive action.

-Where an accident is caused by more than one person, the claim is usually dealt with using a split liability agreement.
+Where an accident is happens and there is fault on both sides, the claim is usually dealt with using a split liability agreement.
 Blame is apportioned between the parties according to the role they played in the accident.
 For example, a driver may be held 75% responsible; the cyclist 25% responsible.

 Cycling in the wrong direction - case study